Skip to content

 9

-In this case, without comparing each line of code one by one, it is impossible to know the value of each variable.
+In this case, unless comparing this code line by line, it's impossible to know the value of each variable.

 Output Variable Values Should Indicate Type

-When outputting variable values, the easiest confusion arises from distinguishing between numeric 1 and string "1", boolean true and string "true".
-This issue is most common in JavaScript and Python.
-Ignoring this problem sometimes makes the log content look very strange.
+When outputting variable values, the easiest confusion arises from things like numbers 1 and strings "1", booleans true and strings "true", which are most common in JavaScript and Python.
+Ignoring this issue sometimes makes the log content look very strange.
 For example:

 Python